costingh/feedback-collector/README.md

 A Next.js 14, Typescript, Clerk, Supabase, Stripe, OpenAi template ready to go.

-Welcome to Omniscient, an advanced AI Platform offered as a SaaS (Software as a Service).
+Welcome to Feedbackz, an advanced AI Platform offered as a SaaS (Software as a Service).
 Empower your projects with cutting-edge artificial intelligence capabilities across various domains.
-Built on a robust technology stack, Omniscient seamlessly integrates with Next.js 14, React, Typescript, and powerful APIs such as OpenAI and Replicate.
+Built on a robust technology stack, Feedbackz seamlessly integrates with Next.js 14, React, Typescript, and powerful APIs such as OpenAI and Replicate.
 This platform is designed to provide a comprehensive solution for code generation, conversation simulation, image creation, music composition, and video generation.

 ## Key Features